davidblackuk/fred-godot/README.md

     + reset Fred
     + ~~Death animation~~
     + Fade out scene?

++ collectable coins / tools
+    + less points than a victim

 + Rescue victims
     + Should We use the same mechanic as the original game and make fred visit the ambulance on each rescue?
         + Or victims animate out